Mac System Preferences/System Settings Not Responding? 8 Fixes

 How to Fix System Preferences Not Responding

-Now that you have figured out the reasons, it's time to learn how to fix System Preferences/System Settings not responding.
+Now that you know the possible causes, here are 8 practical methods to fix System Preferences/System Settings not responding:

 1. Force Quit System Preferences/System Settings

-When System Preferences/System Settings is unresponsive, force quitting is the quickest way to fix this error.
+When System Preferences/System Settings are unresponsive, force-quitting is the quickest solution.

 Force quit System Settings